 Types of Attacks

-These are the top threats we are fighting on the state level in 2014 and some places where they are moving.
+These are the top threats we are fighting on the state level.

 - Unconstitutional Abortion Bans